for the 2015 July Open Submission Results

 Submit a previously unpublished manuscript with a table of contents.
 Cover letters or biography notes are optional.

-If you are submitting a paper manuscript, include two cover pages: one with the title of the manuscript only, the other with title of manuscript, name, address, telephone number, and email address.
+If you are submitting a paper manuscript, include one cover page with title of manuscript, name, address, telephone number, and email address.
 Cover letters or biography notes are optional.

-Individual poems in a manuscript may have been previously published in magazines, journals, anthologies, or chapbooks, but the work as a whole must be unpublished.
-If applicable, include with your manuscript an acknowledgments page listing prior publications of individual poems.
+Individual poems in a contest manuscript may have been previously published in magazines, journals, anthologies or chapbooks, but the work as a whole must be unpublished.
+If applicable, include with your manuscript an acknowledgments page for prior publications.

-Simultaneous submissions to other publishers or contests are permitted, as long as you notify Tupelo Press promptly if a manuscript is accepted elsewhere.
+Simultaneous submissions to other publishers, contests, or reading periods are permitted, as long as you notify Tupelo Press promptly if a manuscript is accepted elsewhere.

 Tupelo Press endorses and abides by the Ethical Guidelines of the Council of Literary Magazines and Presses (CLMP), which can be reviewed here, along with more about Tupelo Press’s ethical considerations for literary contests.